Facilitator of the Year: Staff Sgt. Austin Smith

 |0

 This work, Facilitator of the Year: Staff Sgt.
-Austin Smith [Image 4 of 4], by SFC Shane Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Austin Smith, by SFC Shane Smith, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.